Lufthansa and German government agree bailout — reports | DW | 25.05.2020

 Read more: Opinion: When the state gets on board

-Last week, the airline group announced that it was in the "advanced stage" of talks with German government officials regarding a bailout with worth €9 billion ($9.9 billion) that would give the federal government a 20% state in the company.
+Last week, the airline group announced that it was in the "advanced stage" of talks with German government officials regarding a bailout worth €9 billion ($9.9 billion) that would give the government a 20% stake in the company.

 Europe's second-largest airlines has experienced severe financial fallout from travel bans put in place around the globe to slow the spread of the coronavirus outbreak.
 Around 95% of Lufthansa's fleet is currently grounded.
 Earlier this month, the company had said it was losing around a million euros an hour.